awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 The request accepts the following data in JSON format\.

  ** [ClientToken](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-ClientToken"></a>
-A token that you provide to identify the request to create a data source\.
-Multiple calls to the `CreateDataSource` API with the same client token will create only one data source\.
+A token that you provide to identify the request to create a data source connector\.
+Multiple calls to the `CreateDataSource` API with the same client token will create only one data source connector\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Required: No

  ** [Configuration](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Configuration"></a>
-Configuration information that is required to access the data source repository\.
+Configuration information to connect to your data source repository\.
 You can't specify the `Configuration` parameter when the `Type` parameter is set to `CUSTOM`\.
 If you do, you receive a `ValidationException` exception\.
 The `Configuration` parameter is required for all other data sources\.
 Type: [DataSourceConfiguration](API_DataSourceConfiguration.md) object
 Required: No

  ** [CustomDocumentEnrichmentConfiguration](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-CustomDocumentEnrichmentConfiguration"></a>
-Configuration information for altering document metadata and content during the document ingestion process when you create a data source\.
+Configuration information for altering document metadata and content during the document ingestion process\.
 For more information on how to create, modify and delete document metadata, or make other content alterations when you ingest documents into Amazon Kendra, see [Customizing document metadata during the ingestion process](https://docs.aws.amazon.com/kendra/latest/dg/custom-document-enrichment.html)\.
 Type: [CustomDocumentEnrichmentConfiguration](API_CustomDocumentEnrichmentConfiguration.md) object
 Required: No

  ** [Description](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Description"></a>
-A description for the data source\.
+A description for the data source connector\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`
 Required: No

  ** [IndexId](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-IndexId"></a>
-The identifier of the index that should be associated with this data source\.
+The identifier of the index you want to use with the data source connector\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [LanguageCode](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-LanguageCode"></a>
 The code for a language\.
-This allows you to support a language for all documents when creating the data source\.
+This allows you to support a language for all documents when creating the data source connector\.
 English is supported by default\.
 For more information on supported languages, including their codes, see [Adding documents in languages other than English](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-languages.html)\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 10\.
 Pattern: `[a-zA-Z-]*`
 Required: No

  ** [Name](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Name"></a>
-A unique name for the data source\.
-A data source name can't be changed without deleting and recreating the data source\.
+A name for the data source connector\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: Yes

  ** [RoleArn](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-RoleArn"></a>
-The Amazon Resource Name \(ARN\) of a role with permission to access the data source\.
-For more information, see [IAM Roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
+The Amazon Resource Name \(ARN\) of a role with permission to access the data source and required resources\.
+For more information, see [IAM roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
 You can't specify the `RoleArn` parameter when the `Type` parameter is set to `CUSTOM`\.
 If you do, you receive a `ValidationException` exception\.
 The `RoleArn` parameter is required for all other data sources\.
 Type: String